uoe-haoyu/uoe-haoyu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yu Hao is currently a postdoctoral researcher at the University of Edinburgh, working with Dr. Yunjie Yang.
+He completed his PhD at the University of Edinburgh, focusing on deep learning applications in electrical impedance tomography.
+His research interests include deep learning, electrical impedance tomography, medical imaging, and PMSM fault diagnosis.
 {style="text-align: justify;"}